AparnaSuryan/EmailClassifier/README.md

 # EmailClassifier

-Predicts whether the new incoming email is Spam or not.
+Predicts whether an email is Spam or not.

 Algorithm used : Support Vector Machines